Novocheboksarsk: Administrative and municipal status

+Culture

 Media

-The journal of the World Organisation of Culture of Health (″World Health Culture Organization″) is based in Novocheboksarsk.
+The journal of the World Organisation of Culture of Health (″The World Health Culture Organization″) is based in Novocheboksarsk.
 In 1995, Victor Skumin became the first editor-in-chief of the journal To Health via Culture.
-The journal received an International Standard Serial Number (ISSN) 0204-3440.
+The journal received an International Standard Serial Number (ISSN) 0204–3440.
 The main topics of the magazine are the dissemination of ideas of Culture of Health, holistic medicine, Agni Yoga and Roerichism.

+Monuments

+The city is home to several monuments.
+On Vinokurova Street, there is a monument to I. S. Semenovu, who fought to established Soviet power in Chuvashia.
+On Gidrostroiteley Boulevard, there is a monument to local residents who died during the Great Patriotic War.

+Churches

+The Church of the Holy Equal-to-the-Apostles Prince Vladimir, First Baptist of Rus' is a major church in the city.